 What causes hair loss?

-Some cancer treatments can cause hair loss.
-These include chemotherapy and radiotherapy.
-Treatment can damage the hair follicles, causing hair to fall out and preventing new hairs from growing.
+Some cancer treatments can damage the hair follicles, causing hair to fall out and preventing new hairs from growing.

 Depending on the dose of radiation to your head, your hair may change in colour and texture when it grows back.